jagodki/qZeb3D/README.md

 ```

 ## Further usage of the point cloud
 The resulting CSV-file contains a header line.
-The definition of the different columns are described in the following table:
+The definition of the different columns are the following:
+x ... longitude of the current point
+y ... latitude of the current point
+z ... height as the sum of HMP and cross profile of the current point
+indexCrossProfile ... the number of the cross profile, which corresponds to the current point
+indexHmp ... the number of the HMP-value, which corresponds to the current point
+indexCrossSensor ... the index of the sensor on the cross beam, which corresponds to the current point

 The result file can be imported by e.g. Cloud Compare or QGIS.
 In a GIS, the information about the height can be used for colouring the points (red = high height-values, blue = low height-values):
 <p align="center">